MicroEJ/docs/ApplicationDeveloperGuide/buildOutputFiles.rst

 Build Output Files
 ==================

-When building a MicroEJ Application on Device, multiple files are generated next to the ELF file.
+When building a MicroEJ Application, multiple files are generated next to the ELF file.
 These files are generated in a folder which is named like the main type and which is located in the output folder specified in the run configuration.

 The following image shows an example of output folder: